Tumeroba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Script that count number of directory in the PATH

 4. A script that prints list of environment variables

+5. A script that create a new local variable